-11.0.
-APPLICABILITY AND IMPLEMENTATION
+12.0 APPLICABILITY AND IMPLEMENTATION

-The proposed program comment applies to all privatized and non-privatized pre-1919 Army housing, associated buildings and structures, and landscape features.
-Where pre-1919 housing has been privatized, Army privatized housing partners are responsible for implementing all management actions following the criteria and procedures in the program comment.
-For the small number of installations where pre-1919 housing has not been privatized and remains as Army Family Housing, installations are responsible for implementing all management actions following the criteria and procedures in the program comment.
+The program comment applies to all privatized and non-privatized pre-1919 Army housing, associated buildings and structures, and landscape features.
+Where pre-1919 housing has been privatized, Army privatized housing partners are responsible for implementing this program comment and all management actions following the procedures herein.
+Where housing has not been privatized, or when there is a reversion of leased or otherwise conveyed pre-1919 housing from a privatized management entity back to the Army, Army installation personnel will implement all management actions following this program comment.

-The Army and its privatized housing partners will implement the management actions in accordance with the program comment in lieu of conducting individual project reviews under 36 CFR 800.3 - 800.7.
-The program comment supersedes and replaces the requirements in all Army installation PAs and Memoranda of Agreement (MOAs) pertaining to pre-1919 housing, associated buildings and structures, and landscape features.
-The Army will implement the proposed program comment in lieu of all PA, MOA requirements and procedures previously applicable to pre-1919 Army housing, associated buildings and structures, and landscape features.
-To further clarify program comment implementation; existing PAs and MOAs are not voided, rather the program comment simply replaces the requirements applicable to pre-1919 housing in existing agreements with the requirements of the program comment.
-This approach for program comment implementation is based on the prior ACHP approved program comments for historic Army housing.
+The Army, or RCI partner where housing is privatized will implement the management actions in accordance with this program comment in lieu of conducting individual project reviews under 36 CFR 800.4 - 800.7 or installation PAs, Memoranda of Agreement (MOAs), or Army Alternate Procedures (AAP).
+This program comment supersedes and replaces the requirements in all Army installation PAs, MOAs, and AAPs pertaining to management actions for pre-1919 housing, associated buildings and structures, and landscape features.
+The Army and its privatized housing partners will implement this program comment in lieu of all PA, MOA, and AAP requirements and procedures previously applicable to the management actions for pre-1919 Army housing, associated buildings and structures, and landscape features.
+To further clarify program comment implementation, existing PAs, MOAs, and AAPs are not voided, rather the program comment simply replaces the requirements applicable to pre-1919 housing management actions in existing agreements with the requirements of this program comment.

-The program comment is a stand-alone NHPA compliance document approved by the ACHP.
-PAs and MOAs will not be developed or amended to "implement" the program comment.
-The terms of the program comment are not subject to any change or further consultation in the context of PAs or MOAs or other NHPA-related actions.
-Changes to the terms of the program comment can only be made following the amendment procedures in section 13.0.
+The program comment is a stand-alone NHPA Section 106 compliance document approved by the ACHP.
+PAs, MOAs, and AAPs shall not be developed or amended to "implement" the program comment.
+The terms of the program comment are not subject to any change, amendment, or further consultation through PAs, MOAs, AAPs, or other NHPA-related actions.
+Changes to the terms of the program comment can only be made following the amendment procedures in section 14 this program comment.

-The Army will also implement the program comment in lieu of any procedures, development agreements, lease and conveyance documents, environmental management plans, guidelines, reporting requirements, Integrated Cultural Resources Management Plans, and all other installation documents, standards, procedures, or guidelines pertaining to the preservation and management of pre-1919 housing, associated buildings and structures, and landscape features.
+The Army or RCI partner where housing is privatized will also implement the program comment in lieu of any procedures, environmental management plans, guidelines, reporting requirements, Integrated Cultural Resources Management Plans, and all other installation documents, standards, procedures, or guidelines pertaining to pre-1919 housing, associated buildings and structures, and landscape features.

-The Army will not implement any further historic property identification, evaluation, documentation in connection with pre-1919 housing and the management actions covered by the program comment.
-The pre-1919 housing is adequately identified, evaluated, and documented by existing mitigation documents at https://denix.osd.mil/army-pre1919-pchh/.
+The Army, or RCI partner where housing is privatized will not implement any further historic property identification, evaluation, documentation in connection with pre-1919 housing and the management actions covered by the program comment.
+Pre-1919 Army housing is adequately identified, evaluated, and documented by the referenced mitigation documents at https://denix.osd.mil/army-pre1919-pchh/.

-Army pre-1919 housing areas and historic districts are the equivalent of similar urban / suburban housing developments in the civilian sector.
-As such, there is significant prior ground disturbance in pre-1919 housing areas resulting from the construction the housing and subsequent improvements including overall grading of the entire development sites, housing construction, construction of associated buildings and structures, road and sidewalk construction, installation of above and below ground utilities, landscaping, construction of recreational structures, and other ground disturbing actions that have occurred after original construction.
-Such areas of extensive ground disturbance associated with housing development are generally considered to have a low probability for the presence of significant archeological properties.
-No further efforts to identify or address archeological properties or other historic properties will be conducted in connection with the implementation of program comment management actions.
+Army pre-1919 housing and historic districts are the equivalent of similar historic housing developments in the civilian sector.
+As such, there is significant prior ground disturbance in pre-1919 housing areas resulting from the original construction the housing and subsequent improvements over the past 100 to 200 years including overall grading for the original construction, housing construction, construction of associated buildings and structures, road and sidewalk construction, installation of above and below ground utilities, landscaping, construction of recreational structures, and other ground disturbing actions that have occurred after original construction.
+Such areas of extensive ground disturbance associated with housing development are generally considered to have a low probability for the presence of NRHP eligible archeological properties.
+No further efforts to identify archeological properties or other historic properties will be conducted in connection with the implementation of program comment management actions.